dolma012/CommunityDetection/assignment4/README.md

-CSCI 5523: Introduction to Data Mining

 1. Overview of the Assignment
-In this assignment, you will explore the Spark GraphFrames library as well as implement your own Girvan-Newman algorithm using the Spark Framework to detect communities in graphs.
-You will use the ub_sample_data.csv dataset to find users who have a similar business taste.
-The goal of this assignment is to help you understand how to use the Girvan-Newman algorithm to detect communities in an efficient way within a distributed environment.
+Explored the Spark GraphFrames library as well as implemented Girvan-Newman algorithm using the Spark Framework to detect communities in graphs.
+Used the ub_sample_data.csv dataset to find users who have a similar business taste.

-2. Requirements
+3. Requirements
 2.1 Programming Requirements
 a.
-You must use Python and Spark to implement all tasks.
+Python and Spark to implement all tasks.
 b.
-You can use the Spark DataFrame and GraphFrames library for task1, but for task2 you can ONLY use Spark RDD and standard Python libraries.
+Spark DataFrame and GraphFrames library for task1
+c.
+ONLY Spark RDD and standard Python libraries for task2
-2.2 Submission Platform
-We will use Gradescope to automatically run and grade your submission.
-You must test your scripts on the local machine before submission.

 2.3 Programming Environment
 Python 3.9.12 and Spark 3.2.1

-2.4 Write your own code
-Do not share code with other students!!
-For this assignment to be an effective learning experience, you must write your own code!
-We emphasize this point because you will be able to find Python implementations of some of the required functions on the web.
-Please do not look for or at any such code!
-TAs will combine all the code we can find from the web (e.g., Github) as well as other students’ code from this and other (previous) sections for plagiarism detection.
-We will report all detected plagiarism.

-3. Datasets
-You will continue to use the Yelp dataset.
-We have generated a sub-dataset, ub_sample_data.csv, from the Yelp review dataset containing user_id and business_id.
-You can access and download the data on Google Drive.
-TAs will use a different test dataset for grading.

 4. Tasks
 You need to submit the following files on Gradescope: (all in lowercase)
 a.
 Python scripts: task1.py, task2.py
 b.
 [OPTIONAL] You can include other scripts to support your programs (e.g., callable functions).

-You don’t need to include your results.
-TAs will grade the assignment using a separate testing dataset (the data format remains the same).

 4.1 Graph Construction
 To construct a social network graph, each node represents a user and there will be an edge between two